 - Floss gently at least once a day, following the technique provided by your dental professional.
 This is important to prevent gum disease.

-- Using water irrigation systems helps to flush out debris from between your teeth, and under your gums, which may help control bacteria around your teeth and below the gum line.
+- Use water irrigation systems to help flush out debris from between your teeth and under your gums, which may help control bacteria around your teeth and below the gum line.

 - See your dentist or dental hygienist at least every 6 months for a thorough teeth cleaning and oral exam.
 Some people who have periodontal disease may require more frequent cleanings.

-- Swishing a solution or chewing a special tablet in your mouth may help identify areas of plaque buildup.
+- Swish a solution or chew a special tablet in your mouth to help identify areas of plaque buildup.

-- Well-balanced meals will help keep your teeth and gums healthy.
+- Eat well-balanced meals to help keep your teeth and gums healthy.
 Avoid snacking between meals, especially on sticky or sugary foods as well as food high in carbohydrates, such as potato chips.
 If you do snack in the evening, you need to brush afterward.
-No more eating or drinking (water is allowed) after the bedtime brushing.
+No eating or drinking (water is allowed) after brushing before bedtime.

 Alternative Names